marcglasberg/fast_immutable_collections/README.md

 # 9. Immutable Objects

 Immutable objects are those that cannot be changed once created.
-A Dart `String` is a typical example of a commonly used immutable objects.
+A Dart `String` is a typical example of a commonly used immutable object.

 To create an immutable object **in Dart** you must follow these 5 rules:

-1. Make all immutable fields final or private, so that they cannot be changed.
+1. Make all immutable fields `final` or private, so that they cannot be changed.

 2. Make all mutable fields private, so that direct access is not allowed.